kiritonfan/An-interpretable-causal-variational-autoencoder/README.md

 # An-interpretable-causal-variational-autoencoder
-This code implements the Interpretable Causal Variational Autoencoder (ICVAE) framework that combines variational autoencoders with causal structure learning to discover causal relationships in geochemical data.
-The model integrates DAG (Directed Acyclic Graph) constraints with deep generative modeling to learn interpretable causal structures from 39 geochemical elements and 3 geological labels.
-The framework enables both data reconstruction and causal inference for geological domain applications.
+This code implements the Interpretable Causal Variational Autoencoder (ICVAE) framework by integrating DAG (Directed Acyclic Graph) constraints into variational autoencoders to discover causal relationships in geochemical data. **ICVAE** is used as the main training and analysis module to learn causal structures from geological data.
+The **reconstruction module** handles data reconstruction using trained models for validation.
+The **utils module** provides mathematical operations for VAE computations and DAG constraint enforcement, while the **CausalVAE model** defines the core neural architecture and the **neural network module** implements encoder-decoder architectures.

 ## Environment
 This code was developed and tested in the following environment: